terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-6-29-Local-LLM-Discord-Bot.md

 So I decided to make a discord bot that uses a locally running Large Language Model.
-In this case, I used gemma2:9b, a lightweight, state of the art LLM that can be run with limited VRAM (llama70b needs at least 128Gigs of VRAM to run at a reasonable speed).
+In this case, I used gemma2:9b, a lightweight, state of the art, low parameter LLM that can be run with limited VRAM (llama70b needs at least 120 GB of VRAM to run at a reasonable speed).
 I installed it using [Ollama](https://ollama.com/).
 Once you've downloaded and installed Ollama, pull the LLM model you want in your terminal with the following command.

     ollama pull gemma2:9b